neurostuff/compose-docs/docs/introduction/faq.md

 <details>
 <summary>How do I run a legacy Neurosynth-like meta-analysis?</summary>
 Use the <a href="../tutorial/automated">Automated Meta-Analysis tutorial</a> as the closest workflow.
 In brief: create a Project, use the Simple curation workflow, import studies from NeuroStore using your search term, promote the relevant studies to Included, move to Extraction, and then create a Meta-Analysis Specification.
-Using the search term is similar to the tf-idf approach used in the original Neurosynth platform since the threshold for inclusion was so low, if the word was mentioned in the abstract, it would be included.
+Using the search term is similar to the tf-idf approach used in the original Neurosynth platform since the threshold for inclusion was so low (1 in 1000 words), if the word was mentioned in the abstract, it would be included, as long as it isn't a common word in the english language.
+So, for example, if you wanted to run a meta-analysis on working memory, you could search for `working memory` in the NeuroStore database, and then include all studies that mention that term in the abstract.
 <br/><br/>
 For the algorithm, select `MKDAChi2`.
 This is the large-scale association-test workflow used by the original Neurosynth platform.
 When prompted for a reference dataset, choose `Neurosynth` if you want the legacy Neurosynth reference sample, or `Neurostore` if you want the newer continuously updated database.
 </details>